StefanTodoran/alrite-workflow-editor/README.md

 In the bottom right you can find the utility buttons.
 Hover over these to see their labels.
 Using these buttons one can import a workflow from a `.json` file or from the server, one can upload their workflow to the server, and the editor's theme can also be changed.

 Page order is irrelevant and has no effect on the workflow, it is merely for user convenience.
+The only exception to this is the first page, which is the entry point for the workflow.
 Component order does matter, and components can be reordered by drag and drop.
 They can also be moved to different pages.

 ## Branching Logic